How Can I Tell If I am a Candidate for Dental Implants?

 For example, Dr. Hendrickson has had patients told they cannot have implants because they do not possess enough bone.
 After bone grafting and time, those same patients have successfully had dental implants because of the bone growth Dr. Hendrickson could achieve.

-Dr. Hendrickson has had patients with medical conditions who though that dental implants were impossible.
-After consultation with Dr. Hendrickson, he explained that certain medical conditions require certain protocols in order to have dental implants.
+Dr. Hendrickson has had patients with medical conditions who thought that dental implants were impossible.
+After a consultation with Dr. Hendrickson, will explained that certain medical conditions require certain protocols in order to have dental implants.
+Just because you have a medical condition does not mean you are automatically not eligible for dental implants.
 Many people who thought they could not have dental implants end up quite satisfied and happy about their outcome!

 What Conditions May Hinder Getting Dental Implants?